 Travelers should also be aware of other laws in Kenya:

 - Plastic bags are prohibited due to environmental reasons

 - Official permission is required in order to carry a firearm in Kenya

 - It is obligatory to carry official identification on you at all times whilst in Kenya

 Kenyan Visa for Tourists

 Do not forget that in order to travel to Kenya, foreign travelers will require a valid visa and are able to apply for a Kenya visa online.
-It will be necessary to print the eVisa on paper ready for travel to Kenya.
+It will be necessary to print the Kenyan eVisa on paper ready for travel to the country.
 This should also be kept on your person throughout your stay in Kenya.
 It is also necessary to check the Kenyan visa requirements, such as the validity of your passport.

 Those traveling to Kenya should ensure that they are able to abide by the law and maintain respect for the culture, as well.
 Kenyan laws for foreigners are taken just as seriously as for locals and it is important to remind yourself while traveling that there are different customs in foreign countries that should be taken into consideration.Apply for a Tourist eVisa